IPPL-framework/ippl/README.md

 - IPPL_PLATFORMS, can be one of `SERIAL, OPENMP, CUDA, "OPENMP;CUDA"`, default `SERIAL`
 - `KOKKOS_VERSION`, default `4.1.00`
 - `HEFFTE_VERSION`, default `MASTER`
+  - If set to `MASTER`, an additional flag `HEFFTE_COMMIT_HASH` can be set, default `9eab7c0eb18e86acaccc2b5699b30e85a9e7bdda`
+  - Currently, this is the only compatible commit of Heffte
 - `ENABLE_SOLVERS`, default `OFF`
 - `ENABLE_FFT`, default `OFF`
   - If `ENABLE_FFT` is set, `Heffte_ENABLE_CUDA` will default to `ON` if `IPPL_PLATFORMS` contains `cuda`